mkoohafkan/mkoohafkan.github.io/_posts/2020-11-14-computing-in-the-cloud-with-google-and-rstudio.md

 ---
 layout:     post
-title:      Computing in the Cloud with Google and Rstudio
+title:      Computing in the Cloud with Google and RStudio
 date:       2020-11-14 14:40:00
-summary:    I used Google Cloud Platform to do some heavy lifting.
-Here's a quick guide to get started.
+summary:    I used Google Cloud Platform to do some heavy lifting with R. Here's a quick guide to get started.
 categories: codemonkey r google-cloud-platform
 commentIssueId: 45
 ---